Omodaka9375/React-oidc-client-js/README.md

 # React-oidc-client-js

-> OpenID Connect (OIDC) client with React and typescript
+> OpenID Connect (OIDC) client with React and typescript (based on [this](https://github.com/skoruba/react-oidc-client-js) implementation)

 - This is sample application that contains [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) and `React` with `Typescript`.
-It is configured to talk to Vivokey API and IFTTT via Webhooks.
+It is configured to talk to Vivokey API for authentication and validation and IFTTT via Webhooks.

 - The application is based on `create-react-app` - [Create React App](https://github.com/facebook/create-react-app)